5 things to do before writing an estimate

 There are many reasons why you may need to hire additional staff.

-The job might be too difficult to handle on your own or the client needs the job done quicker than what you are able to do by yourself.
+The job might be too difficult to handle on your own.
+The client may need the job done quicker than what you are able to do by yourself.
 Sometimes, the job simply requires additional people to complete i.e moving heavy furniture.

 In any of these cases, you will need to hire additional staff to help you get the job done and this will need to be factored into the estimate.